oimoralest/Python---Test-driven-development/README.md

 ## Description

-This repository is for contributing edges cases to project 0x07.
+This repository is for contributing edges cases for project: 0x07.
 Python - Test-driven development